-This is a major new revision of the old Aikido stereo noval PCB, Rev. E. The PCB color is now red, but the real difference is found in two major changes: each channel's B+ RC filter is made up of pure polypropylene (no electrolytic) capacitance and each channel requires its own separate heater power supply.
-The red solder-mask merely marks these changes and looks quite snazzy by itself.
+This is a minor new revision of the old stereo noval PCB, bringing it to Rev. F. The PCB color is now red, but the real difference is found in three major changes: each channel's B+ RC filter is made up of pure polypropylene (no electrolytic) capacitance and each channel requires its own separate heater power supply and the output can be configured in Aikido push-pull to drive high-impedance headphones.

 All that is needed to finish the entire line stage is a chassis, power supply, volume and input selector controls, and a handful of RCA jacks and hookup wire.
 Although this custom Aikido kit isn't all that is needed, it is a great start.